IBIData/nos-forms-jquery/README.md

 **zip** - Will render a text box with zip code pattern validation built in

 **clone** - Will create a text input with add/remove field buttons.
 Good for letting users enter an undetermined amount of data.

+**html** - Allows you to insert any custom html and have it render in the order specified in your json

 ##Properties